Eonvorax/portfolio_ml-truename/README.md

 ## Usage
 ### Launching the Application
 Either of the following methods can be used to launch the application:
+- Run `python main_window.py` to directly launch the application in a Python environment.
 - Run the executable generated using `pyinstaller` to launch the application as a standalone desktop tool: the executable path is `dist/TrueName/TrueName.exe`.
-- Run `python main_window.py` to directly launch the application in a Python environment.
+    - **Note**: Fair warning, the executable stays unresponsive for a while on the first launch as it downloads the required models and loads them into memory.
+    **This can take a few minutes**, depending on your internet speed and computer performance.
+It shouldn't be an issue on further uses, although loading the models into memory can take a few seconds on slower computers.
+I am planning to add a progress bar to indicate the download progress, and/or have finetuned models included in a downloadable package.

 ### Using the Application: Step-by-Step Guide